yortem/yAccessibility/readme.md

 [![GitHub license](https://img.shields.io/github/license/yortem/yAccessibility)](https://github.com/yortem/yAccessibility/blob/main/LICENSE)

 **yAccessibility** is a free lightweight and easy-to-integrate accessibility widget for websites.
-It allows users to customize their browsing experience according to their needs, helping to make the site accessible for people with disabilities.
+It allows users to customize their browsing experience according to their needs, helping to make the site more accessible for people with disabilities.
+Important to note that adding an acessibility widget to your site doesn't make your site fully accessible.

 ![A screenshot of the widget](yaccessibility-screenshot.jpg)